 6. For Honor Code violations, the Honor Court will make the decision as to the punishment, with the Dean's Office administering the penalties.
 Any appeals will be to the Head of Middle School.

-PUBLIC DISPLAY OF AFFECTION
+PUBLIC DISPLAYS OF AFFECTION

 The halls, classrooms, and other public areas of the School are not appropriate for public displays of affection.
 Guests, students, or faculty frequently travel these areas, and they should be able to do so without embarrassment.
 Friendship is encouraged, while public romance and physical expressions of mutual attraction (including hugging and hand-holding) are prohibited.